Hoya praetorii Miq.

 Hoya praetorii is a perennial vine with one of the most unusual and prettiest Hoya blossoms.
-The leaves are up to 7 inches (18 cm) long, up to 3.6 inches (90 cm) wide, dark green with prominent lowered veins and only a few flecks.
-The flowers have orange corolla which is very hairy closest to the beige/burgundy corona.
-Each flower is about (0.8 inch (2 cm) long when reflexed and a little more than 0.4 inch (1 cm) in diameter.
+The leaves are up to 7 inches (18 cm) long, up to 3.6 inches (90 cm) wide, dark green with prominent lowered veins, and only a few flecks.
+The flowers have orange corolla, which is very hairy closest to the beige/burgundy corona.
+Each flower is about (0.8 inches (2 cm) long when reflexed and a little more than 0.4 inches (1 cm) in diameter.
 The flowers last up to 2 weeks.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care